 Why you Should Know How to Calibrate a Digital Scale

-One of these is the National Institute of Standards and Technology’s Weights and Measures Program Requirements, which provides detailed information on this topic.
+First of all, as noted above, in many instances it’s required by law.
+Another source is the National Institute of Standards and Technology’s Weights and Measures Program Requirements, which provides detailed information on this topic.

 Why Calibrated Scales are Important

-So, now you have an appreciation why it is important to calibrate a digital scale.
+So, now you have an appreciation why it is important to know how to calibrate a digital scale.
 Now let’s get into

 When you purchase a scale you may have the option of specifying models that are externally calibrated or internally calibrated.

 How to calibrate externally calibrated scales

 Externally calibrated scales are most common, running the gamut between certain models in the analytical balance/precision scale categories to platform and heavy-duty industrial models.